top of page

 • Risks associated with falls on the same level as waiters: During service, waiters are exposed to significant risks of falls on the same level.
 There are many reasons for such falls: for example, restaurant customers may leave their belongings lying around (e.g. handbags).
 They may also have spilled their drink or part of their plate on the floor, making it slippery and increasing the risk of falls for staff.
 Among waiters, falls on the same level are more frequent during the service rush, when they need to be fast and efficient, and when, under pressure, they rush more.
 Risks are also heightened when it's raining outside, as restaurant floors become dirty and lose their grip as customers pass by.
 Damage caused by falls on the same level can include impacts with the floor or restaurant furniture.
 This can result in bruising, hematomas, sprains (especially of the ankles), wounds...

-A GUARANTEE OF THE QUALITY OF OUR HEALTH AND SAFETY RISK ASSESSMENT
+REGULATORY COMPLIANCE OF OUR RANGE OF HEALTH AND SAFETY RISK ASSESSMENTS

 _ We're registered as Professional Risk Prevention Consultants.